wales-group/examples/SER_LYS/02_Free_energy_basin-hopping/README.md

 This includes the final quenches that are included in the *lowest* file, indicated by an `F` on the far left above.

-### Comparing the the lowest free and potential energy minimua using VMD
+### Comparing the lowest free and potential energy minimua using VMD
 <img src="ser_lys_PE_FE_minima.png" width="100%", height="100%">

-As we found the global potential energy minimum for SER-LYS in Example 1, we can load it with **VMD** to compare against the lowest free energy minimum found here:
+As we found the global potential energy minimum for SER-LYS in [Example 1](../01_Basin-hopping_with_GMIN), we can load it with **VMD** to compare against the lowest free energy minimum found here:

 ```
 vmd -parm7 coords.prmtop -rst7 ../01_Basin-hopping_with_GMIN/expected_output/min1.1.rst -rst7 min1.1.rst